sporcina/dynamodb-connector/README.md

 =====

 These instructions are a simple introduction to acquiring and running the project.
 It assumes that you are using [Maven](http://maven.apache.org) to manage your dependencies.
-If [Mule Studio](http://www.mulesoft.org/download-mule-esb-community-edition) is your environment of choice, you can jump to the detailed hands-on walk-through on integrating and using this connector in Mule Studio, located at https://github.com/sporcina/dynamodb-connector/blob/master/doc/sample.md.
+If [Mule Studio](http://www.mulesoft.org/download-mule-esb-community-edition) is your environment of choice, you can skip these instructions and jump to the detailed hands-on walk-through on integrating and using this connector in Mule Studio, located at https://github.com/sporcina/dynamodb-connector/blob/master/doc/sample.md.

 Before building the project you'll need to ensure the appropriate AWS credentials are in place.
 These credentials are